alejandro5042/Run-IrcBot/README.md

 ### The `$Message` Object

 A new instance is constructed with every message.
+Not all messages will populate the entire object.
+For example, if the line does not contain a prefix, then the prefix and the sender info will all be `$null`.

 Name | Sample Value | Notes
 --- | --- | ---